rust-unofficial/patterns/patterns/ffi-wrappers.md

 To understand this, let us look at a classic example of an API to export: iteration through a collection.

-The API looks like this:
+That API looks like this:

-1. The iterator is wrapped with the collection, and is initialized with `first_key`.
+1. The iterator is initialized with `first_key`.
 2. Each call to `next_key` will advance the iterator.
 3. Calls to `next_key` if the iterator is at the end will do nothing.
+4. As noted above, the iterator is "wrapped into" the collection (unlike the native Rust API).

 If the iterator implements `nth()` efficiently, then it is possible to make it ephemeral to each function call: